 Vulvodynia can occur for many different reasons and at different times.
 These can include:

 - Prolonged sitting

 Yes!
 There are different treatments for vulvodynia, and you and your doctor will work together to determine the right approach for you.
 The treatment chosen will depend on your symptoms, the specific location of your pain, and your preference

 Options may include:

 Erectile dysfunction (ED) is a condition in which you are unable to have or keep an erection.
 You may also feel less sexual desire.
-It is common for men to have occasional trouble with erections.
-ED occurs if you have these symptoms on a regular basis.
+Intermittent difficulty with erections is common, but if you have these symptoms regularly, you may have ED.

-At the Center for Continence and Pelvic Health, we understand that ED can be very hard to talk about.
+At the Center for Continence and Pelvic Health, we understand that ED can be tough to talk about.
 However, it is a real medical condition with many different causes, and there are many ways that your doctor can help.
-Ask your provider about your concerns, even if you are feeling embarrassed or hesitant.
+Ask your provider about your concerns, even if you feel embarrassed or hesitant.

-You may experience ED for many different physical, mental or emotional reasons.
+You may experience ED for many physical, mental, or emotional reasons.
 Hormones, nerves, blood vessels, stress levels, and many other factors play a role in sexual arousal.
-An issue with any one of these things can be enough to influence your erections.
+An issue with any of these things can be enough to influence your erections.

 You may be at higher risk for ED if you have: